 This plan provides a collaborative mechanism for working with state, federal, local, international, Tribal and non-governmental interests for planning, construction and evaluation of measures for fish and wildlife habitat rehabilitation and enhancement.
-The United States Department of the Army ('government") was able to get funding authorized for up to \$1.5 million federal requiring a dollar to dollar match by the local sponsor that is the District.
-This study has higher benefits to other local governments and the District is actively seeking their support to cover the up to \$1.5 million in cost share.
-The District has paid cash or authorized refund dollars for a total of \$250,000 as of the fiscal year end in order to keep this project on task.
-Work on this Plan has been shelved until such time as the REMP funding authorization gets restored in the next WRDA bill.
+The United States Department of the Army ('government") was able to get funding authorized in the WRDA 2020 bill and they are actively seeking cost-share sponsors.